 What is a Green Card?

 A Green Card is evidence of motor insurance cover for when you’re driving abroad.
-As the name suggests, it’s printed on a green piece of paper and shows which countries you have valid insurance for.
+As the name suggests, it’s traditionally printed on a green piece of paper and shows which countries you have valid insurance for, but thankfully you can now print it on normal white paper.

-The Council of Bureaux (who administer the Green Card across the EU) still insist on drivers having an actual physical green card or piece of green paper with the certificate on, which means that you can’t just keep an electronic copy with you.
+The Council of Bureaux (who administer the Green Card across the EU) still insist on drivers having an actual physical paper with the certificate on, which means that you can’t just keep an electronic copy with you.

 What are By Miles doing about this?